JeanMeche/browser-extension-react-ts-starter/README.md

 # Targets
 ## Chrome
-To run the extension in Firefox `npm run start:chrome`
+To run the extension in Chrome `npm run start:chrome`.
+It will start a new instance.

 ### Firefox
 To run the extension in Firefox `npm run start:firefox`